The Narberth Dickens Festival

 Academy of Ballet, "on the hill" of N. Narberth Avenue Ave, will host three performances during the Festival.
-On the hour at 1pm, 2pm and 3pm, with a warm-up act by kid-favorite storyteller, Rochelle Longwill from Livin' Large Literature.
+They start on the hour at 1pm, 2pm and 3pm, with a warm-up act by kid-favorite storyteller, Rochelle Longwill from Livin' Large Literature.
 This year's story is The Kiss that Missed.
 This will be followed by a twenty minute excerpt from the Academy's performance of a Nutcracker Suite.